-Change of Control, Severance and Indemnification Agreements
+Change of Control, Severance, Employment and Indemnification Agreements

-Under our Key Management Bonus Plan, if a change in control of our company occurs, all bonus awards will be deemed to have been earned at 100% of the bonus target percentage for the current plan year and will be paid to the participants at the time of the change in control of our company.
-This plan is administered by our Compensation Committee.
+Under our Key Employee Bonus Plan, if a change in control of our company occurs, all bonus awards will be deemed to have been earned at 100% of the bonus target percentage for the current plan year and will be paid to the participants at that time.
+This plan is administered by the Compensation Committee.

-Our current stock option agreements under our stock option plans, including our 2002 Equity Incentive Plan, for our officers provide that the optionholder will receive credit for an additional 12 months of service when calculating the number of shares of our common stock that vest after a change in control of our company where the officer's employment is terminated without cause within 12 months following the change in control transaction.
+Our current stock option agreements under our stock option plans for our officers, including our 2002 Equity Incentive Plan, provide that in the event the officer's employment is terminated without cause within the 12 months following a change in control transaction, the officer will receive credit for an additional 12 months of service for purposes of calculating the number of shares of our common stock that are vested under such option.

-We have entered into an agreement with Mr. Hatsukano, our Senior Vice President of Asia-Pacific Operations and the President of FormFactor K.K., that provides that if his employment is terminated, he will receive a severance payment equal to one month's base salary for each year of service with us with service for partial years to be prorated.
+We have entered into an agreement with Mr. Hatsukano, our Senior Vice President of Asia-Pacific Operations and the President of FormFactor K.K., that provides that if his employment is terminated, he will receive a severance payment equal to one month's base salary for each year of service to us, with partial years being prorated.
 If Mr. Hatsukano's employment is terminated for reasons other than cause, he will receive an additional lump sum payment equal to one month's base salary.